jlyden/straight-gin/README.md

  - models.py: Entity and message definitions including helper methods.
  - utils.py: Contains helper functions:
     - get_by_urlsafe: retrieves ndb.Models using urlsafe key.
-    - dealHand: deals hands and draws single cards from deck.
+    - dealHand: deals hands (as many cards as specified); also used to draw single card from deck during gameplay.
     - testHand: verifies if all cards in a hand belong to runs or sets, and returns penalty if unused cards remain
     - cleanHand: used by testHand
     - group_consecutives: used by testHand